The Guardian: Notable regular contributors (past and present)

-Guardian News & Media archiveThe Guardian and its sister newspaper The Observer opened The Newsroom, an archive and visitor centre in London, in 2002.
+Guardian News and Media archive

+The Guardian and its then-sister newspaper The Observer opened The Newsroom, an archive and visitor centre in London, in 2002.
 The centre preserved and promoted the histories and values of the newspapers through its archive, educational programmes and exhibitions.
 The Newsroom's activities were all transferred to Kings Place in 2008.
 Now known as The Guardian News & Media archive, the archive preserves and promotes the histories and values of The Guardian and The Observer newspapers by collecting and making accessible material that provides an accurate and comprehensive history of the papers.
 The archive holds official records of The Guardian and The Observer, and also seeks to acquire material from individuals who have been associated with the papers.
 As well as corporate records, the archive holds correspondence, diaries, notebooks, original cartoons and photographs belonging to staff of the papers.
 This material may be consulted by members of the public by prior appointment.
 An extensive Manchester Guardian archive also exists at the University of Manchester's John Rylands University Library, and there is a collaboration programme between the two archives.
 Additionally, the British Library has a large archive of The Manchester Guardian available in its British Library Newspapers collection, in online, hard copy, microform, and CD-ROM formats.

 In November 2007, The Guardian and The Observer made their archives available over the internet via DigitalArchive.
 The current extent of the archives available are 1821 to 2000 for The Guardian and 1791 to 2000 for The Observer: these archives will eventually run up to 2003.

 The Newsroom's other components were also transferred to Kings Place in 2008.
 The Guardian's Education Centre provides a range of educational programmes for students and adults.
 The Guardian's exhibition space was also moved to Kings Place, and has a rolling programme of exhibitions that investigate and reflect upon aspects of news and newspapers and the role of journalism.
-This programme often draws on the archive collections held in the GNM Archive.
+This programme often draws on the archive collections held in the GNM archive.